Brussels Things To Do With Kids

 24. Sewer Museum

 The Brussels Sewer Museum is a different kind of Museum that may appeal to older children.
 It is also known as the Musée des Égouts de Bruxelles.
-It’s not like a normal museum.
+It’s not like a typical museum.

-Its purpose is to show how the city’s sewer system has changed over time and how it works.
-The basement of the city’s historic central wastewater treatment plant is where the Museum is.
-It has a lot of old sewer pipes, tools, and other things used to build and take care of the sewer system.
+Its purpose is to show how the city’s sewer system has changed and how it works.
+The museum is in the basement of the city’s historic central wastewater treatment plant.
+It has many old sewer pipes, tools, and other things used to build and care for the sewer system.

-You learn about the history of the sewer system and how it has changed over time, and take a guided tour of the Museum to see the old sewer tunnels, learn about the history and technology of the sewer system, and see the different machines and tools that keep the system running.
-Also, learned about how hard it is to deal with trash and sewage in a big city and how the city’s sewer system works to keep the city clean and safe.
+You learn about the history of the sewer system and how it has changed over time.
+Take a guided tour of the Museum to see the old sewer tunnels, learn about the history and technology of the sewer system, and see the different machines and tools that keep the system running.
+You lso learned how hard it is to deal with trash and sewage in a big city and how the city’s sewer system works to keep the city clean and safe.

 Entrance is included with the 49-museum Brussels City Card; click here to see all included attractions.